Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 ## Getting Started

-The github assignment link will be posted on Tuesday 2/26.
+The github assignment link is https://classroom.github.com/a/fSoJkatG.
+Please note that the gradescope assignment has not been released yet.

 ## The Assignment